alicerosecarter/statin_inequalities/README.md

 # statin_inequalities
-Code used for manuscript "Education inequalities in treatment to prevent cardiovascular disease: clinical and genetic assessment"
+Code used for manuscript "Educational inequalities in statin treatment for preventing cardiovascular disease: cross-sectional analysis of UK Biobank"